 Posted on behalf of Phillips Law Group on Mar 06, 2010 in Auto Accidents

 Interstate busing companies need permission and approval from the government to do just that - travel between states with passengers aboard.
 Tragically, one company's failure to secure this approval will only make matters worse for many in the wake of a devastating bus crash in Arizona yesterday.
 16 people were injured and six people were killed when the bus rear-ended a pickup truck and flipped on its side on Interstate 10.
-Clearly, many people will need the help of an Arizona accident lawyer in order to make sure that their rights are properly protected and enforced.
+Clearly, many people will need the help of an Phoenix auto accident lawyer in order to make sure that their rights are properly protected and enforced.
 In the meantime, below are a few legal issues that could arise in the wake of this tragedy.

 Lack of Approval from Government